ryanklee/think-taink/docs/domain_model_and_research_summary.md

 - Optimizing long-term efficiency and fairness in multi-agent systems through reinforcement learning
 - Developing metareasoning frameworks for enhancing artificial reasoning about uncertain information in complex decision-making environments
 - Applying Hebbian learning techniques for predicting and adapting to evolving clusters in multi-agent game environments
+- Implement a hierarchical cooperative task allocation mechanism within the ExperimentRunner service
+- Integrate LSTM-based deep reinforcement learning techniques for dynamic resource allocation in the Agent entity and ReasoningEngine service
+- Develop multi-agent coordination control strategies for distributed systems within the ExperimentRunner and ReasoningEngine services
+- Implement advanced model-free multiagent reinforcement learning techniques for complex strategic decision-making in the Agent entity and ReasoningEngine service
+- Design and implement a hybrid AI model that combines unsupervised and self-supervised learning for long-term adaptation in the Agent entity
+- Develop metrics and evaluation methods for measuring long-term learning and adaptation in dynamic, multi-agent scenarios within the Experiment aggregate
+- Create a framework for balancing stability and plasticity in AI agent learning across diverse domains within the Agent entity and ReasoningEngine service
+- Implementing hierarchical cooperative task allocation mechanisms for multi-agent reinforcement learning
+- Integrating LSTM-based deep reinforcement learning techniques for dynamic resource allocation in specialized domains
+- Developing multi-agent coordination control strategies for distributed systems
+- Implementing advanced model-free multiagent reinforcement learning techniques for complex strategic decision-making
+- Exploring hybrid AI models that combine unsupervised and self-supervised learning for long-term adaptation in complex multi-agent environments

 ### 4.7 Cultural and Contextual Factors in AI Behavior
 - Exploring the impact of cultural context on AI decision-making and interactions